-On a charitable basis we offer a unique, bespoke and intensive therapy to support these people in accessing their innate resources so that they can survive their onward journey alone.
+On a charitable basis we offer a unique, bespoke and intensive therapy to support these people in accessing their innate resources so that they can survive their onward journey.
 It is difficult for them to comprehend what is happening to their world so we introduce them to a supportive community and guide them out of the darkness, encouraging them to take a lead role in their futures.

-Being removed from a child is a trauma beyond words for most parents.
+Being removed from a child is a trauma beyond words for parents.
 It is a deathless death where even grief is denied, as the child is not deceased.
 Many describe it as the 'The Alice in Wonderland' reality.
 Certainly, how it happens is something you can only truly grasp when you have had to experience it, vicariously as a concerned professional, or from the eyes of the grieving parents and their traumatised children.

 If a court has been involved then parents, already emotionally exhausted having fought to keep their children for so long, sometimes for years, leave the court to go home to a house where the child has already been removed in their absence that day.
 If there was no court and removal has happened privately at the hands of someone the parent once loved, the cognitive dissonance is equally as damaging.
 These fragile people, consisting of barely more than dust instantly petrify with the shock.
-There is nobody there to help them and many professionals and family members and friends are left struggling with what can be done to support them in the months that follow.
+There is nobody there to help them and many professionals and family members and friends are left struggling with what can be done to support the grieving parent in the months that follow.
 Nobody sleeps well.

 The reality is that child removal is only the beginning of the dehumanising experience that our clients consistently report.
 Child benefits, working tax credits and council housing benefits are immediately and dispassionately stopped and jobs may be lost due to the inevitable declining mental and physical health of the parent or through interventions by professional organisations.
 In consequence these struggling people lose their homes and often have to relocate, usually on their own, a long way from their emotional support base.
-At the same time a society which struggles to comprehend the unthinkable begins to turn its back.
+At the same time a society, which struggles to comprehend the unthinkable, begins to turn its back on the parent.
 A great sadness is that, without malice, friends and family also begin to fall away because the truth is unbearable and they are ill equipped to know how to support the parent.
 In their own way, we often find that the third parties associated with the parent are also grieving.
-Due to the nature of private family court, the parents cannot speak about what has happened to them and this is further isolating.
+Sometimes therapy needs to include these people as well.

 This is where we step in.

 Mostly, but not exclusively, they are women and are from all over the world.